-After dicing up the Alabama Crimson Tide defense for 347 passing yards and three touchdowns, showing the entire nation he’s one bad dude, no player enters the college football offseason with more hype than Clemson Tigers quarterback Trevor Lawrence.
+After dicing up the Alabama Crimson Tide defense last month for 347 passing yards and three touchdowns, showing the entire nation he’s one bad dude, no player entered the college football offseason with more hype than Clemson Tigers quarterback Trevor Lawrence.
 It’s safe to say he’s just getting warmed up, too.

-If a commanding 44-16 victory over Alabama in the 2019 College Football Playoff National Championship game wasn’t enough, the 19-year-old, sophomore-to-be signal caller is the early favorite to win the 2019 Heisman Trophy, according to Bovada in Las Vegas, Nevada.
+If a commanding 44-16 victory over Alabama in the 2019 College Football Playoff National Championship game wasn’t enough, the 19-year-old, sophomore-to-be signal caller was the very early favorite to win the 2019 Heisman Trophy, according to Bovada in Las Vegas, Nevada and he continues to stay atop the list.

-The 6-foot-5 quarterback with a rocket right arm and long hair is the officially the new gold standard to match next season.
+The 6-foot-5 quarterback with a rocket right arm and long hair is the officially the new gold standard to match next season and has been since early January.

 This really should come as no surprise.
 Sure, Alabama quarterback Tua Tagovailoa dominated SEC defenses to become a 2018 Heisman Trophy finalist and runner-up, but Lawrence is the hot name right now, and he won the big game.
 That’s why he is picked to follow Oklahoma Sooners quarterback Kyler Murray from the Big 12 as the winner of college football’s most prestigious award.

 So, who has the best odds to be the 2019 Heisman Trophy winner this December in New York City?
-Let’s take a look:
+Let’s take a look a few weeks after the end of the college football season:

 2018 Stats: 259-for-397 passing (65.2 percent), 3280 yards, 30 touchdowns, 4 interceptions; 60 carries, 177 yards, 1 touchdown